PugetBench for PhotoshopWritten on December 10, 2019 by Matt Bach

 - GPU Score: 100

-The time to complete each individual task is compared to the reference result with the average for each type of test (general, filter, and photomerge) being used as the score for that test.
-The Overall Score is based on a weighted average of the four tests:
+The time to complete each individual task is compared to the reference result with the average for each being used as the score for that test.
+The Overall Score is based on a 50/50 split between the General and Filter tasks.

 There is also a dedicated GPU Score that is the average of the results for the Rotate, Smart Sharpen, Field Blur, Tilt-Shift Blur, and Iris Blur which are the five tasks that make the most use of the video card.